 He introduced the first bill to abolish the slave trade in 1791, but it failed to pass.

-Undeterred, he continued to present bills and gather evidence of the trade's brutality.
+Undeterred, he continued to present bills and gather evidence of the trade's cruelty.

-Public support grew, bolstered by the work of activists and the harrowing accounts of former slaves like Olaudah Equiano.
+Public support grew, bolstered by the work of activists and the distressing accounts of former slaves like Olaudah Equiano.

 With petitions and boycotts of slave-produced goods, the public began to pressure the government.

-In 1807, the Abolition of the Slave Trade Act was passed, making it illegal to engage in the slave trade within the British Empire.
+In 1807, the Abolition of the Slave Trade Act was passed, which made it illegal to engage in the slave trade within the British Empire.

-By the early 1830s, the abolitionist movement had gained substantial momentum.
+By the early 1830s, the abolitionist movement had built substantial momentum.
 In 1831, a massive slave rebellion in Jamaica underscored the urgent need for change.

-On August 28, 1833, the Slavery Abolition Act was passed, legally freeing over 800,000 enslaved people in most of the British colonies.
+On 28 August 1833, the Slavery Abolition Act was passed, which legally freed over 800,000 enslaved people in most of the British colonies.

 However, the act included a provision for a transitional apprenticeship system, which required former slaves to work for their former owners for a fixed period.